tasmota/docs/docs/Rules.md

 Rule1 ON Rules#Timer=1 DO Mem2 %time% ENDON ON Button1#state DO POWER TOGGLE ENDON
 ```

-You can duplicate the same trigger on many lines.
+You can repeate the same trigger in rules.

 ```haskell
 Rule